muhashi/exchange-rates-rba/readme.md

 Retrieves exchange rates from the [Reserve Bank of Australia's exchange rate datasets](https://www.rba.gov.au/statistics/historical-data.html#exchange-rates).
 Base currency is always AUD.

 All datasets are cached after being downloaded for quick retrieval, and each dataset covers multiple years.
 Exchange rate data goes back to December 1983.
 A maximum of 11 datasets will be downloaded, totalling about 6MB.
+Datasets are only downloaded as needed, so you will likely only ever download one dataset (each dataset covers 3 - 4 years).

 Some currencies are not available through the entire 1983 – current datasets, double check RBA datasets for if the specified currency is available throughout the required period.
 USD is available for the entire dataset period, excluding non-business days.